AdobeDocs/genstudio.en/help/user-guide/approvals/request-review.md

 **To request a review**:

-1. Click the **Send for approval** button on the top menu bar of the Canvas.
-The **Send for approval** pop-up open and identifies the draft for which you are requesting a review.
-If you have generated multiple variants, the entire Canvas is sent for review.
+1. Click the **[!UICONTROL Send for approver]** button on the top menu bar of the Canvas.
+The _Send for approval_ pop-up opens and identifies the draft for which you are requesting a review.
+If you generate multiple variants, the entire Canvas is sent for review.

 1. Select the approver or approvers you would like to request a review from.
-As you begin typing, the **Approver** field autocompletes the approver user name from the list of GenStudio users with GenStudio view and approve permissions.
-The **Send** button is activated after you have entered at least one approver name.
+As you begin typing, the **[!UICONTROL Approver]** field autocompletes the approver user name from the list of GenStudio users with GenStudio view and approve permissions.
+The **[!UICONTROL Send]** button is activated after you have entered at least one approver name.

 1. Click **[!UICONTROL Send]**.
 Clicking this button triggers in-product and email notifications that alert each designated approver that they have content to review.

-Optional: Add comments to guide reviewer focus to particular features of the draft
+Optional: Add comments to guide approver focus to particular features of the draft.

-Draft status is automatically assigned the **Active** status, which indicates that the review and approval process for this draft has begun.

 ## Add and remove approvers from the approval workflow